 If you neighbour is burning hazardous material you can report the neighbour to the environmental health team within your local authority.

-If a neighbour's bonfire burns your fence or property, who's insurance should be claimed against?
+If a neighbour’s bonfire burns your fence or property, whose insurance should be claimed on?

 If the fence was damaged because your neighbour failed to contain the fire and take appropriate steps to prevent the fire from escaping or getting out of control then your neighbour could be liable for the damage caused to the fence.